Suicide Prevention Training Program for Washington Healthcare Professionals (3 Hours)

 Need 6 hours?

 Copyright © 2020 Wild Iris Medical Education, Inc. All Rights Reserved.

 - Discuss the epidemiology and etiology of suicidal behavior.

-- Summarize the risk factors for suicide.
+- Summarize the risk and protective factors for suicide.

 TABLE OF CONTENTS